RodrigoAGM/travelling-salesman-project/Solution 1/Readme.md

-#Solution implemented using a variation of Dijkstra algorithm
+##Solution implemented using a variation of Dijkstra algorithm.